obonaventure/cnp3/book/lan/ethernet.rst

    Ethernet DIX frame format

-..
-Note:: Where should the CRC be located in a frame ?
+.. note:: Where should the CRC be located in a frame ?

  The transport and datalink layers usually chose different strategies to place their CRCs or checksums.
 Transport layer protocols usually place their CRCs or checksums in the segment header.
 Datalink layer protocols sometimes place their CRC in the frame header, but often in a trailer at the end of the frame.
 This choice reflects implementation assumptions but also influences performance :rfc:`893`.
 When the CRC is placed in the trailer, as in Ethernet, the datalink layer can compute it while transmitting the frame and insert it at the end of the transmission.
 All Ethernet interfaces use this optimisation today.
 When the checksum is placed in the header, as in a TCP segment, it is impossible for the network interface to compute it while transmitting the segment.
 Some network interfaces provide hardware assistance to compute the TCP checksum, but this is more complex than if the TCP checksum were placed a trailer [#ftso]_.